sravanthishoroff/News_article_sorting/README.md

 AWS- Elastic Beanstalk:- http://backorder-env.eba-kr5v6w2h.us-east-1.elasticbeanstalk.com/ ("available for 4 hours only")

 ## Overview 📜

-This is a Flask web app which predicts the count of the bikes available based on the user's input in which there are several categories to fill in like the national inventory,lead time,sales month,pieces past due,perfect 6 month average and other things by which model will predict whether that particular order will be returned or not for that particular input and conditions.Data which user enters will be stored in DynamoDB for the future use,logging is done at every step.
+This Flask web app gives us the category of the data which you have provided to the model in the input text box in the application.
+Which eventually summarises and extract keen information and convert them into vectors and gives us the exact category it belongs to for example whether it may be finance, sports or business and so on.

 ## DataSet 📊

-To Know more about data and its characterstics you can download dataset form https://github.com/rodrigosantis1/backorder_prediction/blob/master/dataset.rar
+To Know more about data and its characterstics you can download dataset from https://www.kaggle.com/competitions/learn-ai-bbc/data

 ## Installation 🗄️

-The Code is written in Python 3.8 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
+The Code is written in Python 3.9 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://github.com/) the repository: